-- a) The eEmployer and the union union agree to establish an Joint Occupational Health and Safety Committee.
-The composition will be determined locally through management and local union union representatives.
+- a) The Employer and the Union agree to establish a Joint Occupational Health and Safety Committee.
+The composition will be determined locally through management and local Union representatives.
 The committee shall schedule monthly meetings to make recommendations on unsafe, hazardous or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness.
-A copy of all minutes of the Joint Occupational Health and Safety Committee shall be sent to the union union and the eEmployer. - b) The Joint Occupational Health and Safety Committee shall be notified of each accident or injury.
-The Committee shall investigate, as specified by the Industrial Health & Safety RegulationsWorkers Compensation Act and Regulations and WorkSafeBC, and report to the unionUnion and eEmployer on the nature and cause of the accident or injury. - c) An employee who serves on an Joint Occupational Health and Safety Committee shall receive their regular rate of pay for attending meetings of the committee held during working hours or for investigating safety matters at any time at the direction of the Joint Occupational Health and Safety Committee. - d) The Occupational Health and Safety Committee shall review the subject of video display terminals. - d) e) Pursuant to requirements of the Workers Compensation Act and Regulations and WorkSafeBCIndustrial Health & Safety Regulations, elections shall be held annually to elect the Chairperson and Secretary of the Committee. - e) f)-The eEmployer shall ensure that committee members are adequately trained as required by the Workers Compensation Act and Regulations and WorkSafeBCWorkSafe Regulations.
+A copy of all minutes of the Joint Occupational Health and Safety Committee shall be sent to the Union and the Employer. - b) The Joint Occupational Health and Safety Committee shall be notified of each accident or injury.
+The Committee shall investigate, as specified by the Workers

+- Compensation Act and Regulations and WorkSafeBC, and report to the Union and Employer on the nature and cause of the accident or injury. - c) An employee who serves on a Joint Occupational Health and Safety Committee shall receive their regular rate of pay for attending meetings of the committee held during working hours or for investigating safety matters at any time at the direction of the Joint Occupational Health and Safety Committee. - d) Pursuant to requirements of the Workers Compensation Act and Regulations and WorkSafeBC, elections shall be held annually to elect the Chairperson and Secretary of the Committee. - e) The Employer shall ensure that committee members are adequately trained as required by the Workers Compensation Act and Regulations and WorkSafeBC. - f) Faculty-based, departmental and campus-specific safety sub-committees exist and are formed from time to time at VIU.
+These sub-committees do not displace the legislative responsibilities of the Joint Occupational Health and Safety Committee under the Workers' Compensation Act.